Accessing support from NHS Herefordshire and Worcestershire Talking Therapies

 There are various self-help resources and other services that you can access whilst you are waiting for your treatment to commence.

 The resources and services you can access will hopefully help improve, or at least manage, how you are feeling.
 However, you may need to return to your GP surgery for a further discussion.
-If you feel like you need urgent support, or are at crisis point, then please call the local 24/7 urgent mental health helpline.
-It is free and open to everyone in Herefordshire and Worcestershire by calling 0808 196 9127
+If you feel like you need urgent support, or are at crisis point these services can help.

 At Herefordshire and Worcestershire NHS Talking Therapies, we are committed to making our service accessible and pursuing equality within mental health care.
 We know that some people face barriers when accessing mental health services, and we aim to work with our service users to overcome these barriers: